purcell3a/purcell3a/README.md

 🔭 I’m currently working on reformating the file format on my hard drive so I can use a case sensitive software to redesign purcell3a.github.io!
 (Which really just means it's the next big thing I've been putting off)

-🌱 I’m currently digging in to Blockchain consensus protocals & security!
+🌱 I’m currently digging into Blockchain consensus protocols & security!

 👯 I’m actively looking for opportunites to contribute and build!